Legal guide for company directors and CEOs in Slovakia

 11. To whom does the director owe duties?

+In general, directors owe duties to the company.
 Directors who breach their duties are jointly and severally liable to compensate the company for the damage caused.

-A director can also be criminally liable for certain criminal offences defined in the Criminal Code, especially for economic crimes (e.g. credit fraud, abuse of information in commercial relations) committed during performance of his/her duties.
+A director can also be criminally liable for certain criminal offences defined in the Criminal Code, especially for economic crimes (e.g. credit fraud, abuse of information in commercial relations) committed during the performance of his/her duties.

 12. How do the director’s duties change if the company is in financial difficulties?